In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 Buy Bids

-Okay, so once you’ve registered with the site (link above), you’ll need to purchase bids if you actually want to participate in the site’s auctions.
+Once you’ve registered on the site (link above), you’ll need to purchase bids if you want to participate in the auctions.

 Each bid is worth $0.40.

-The site offers bid packs, so you can purchase the number of bids that suit you.
+The site offers bid packs, allowing you to purchase the number of bids that suit you.

-Now, your first bid back is a set price.
-You get 150 bids, which costs you $60.
-And you have to enter your credit card information for that on sign up, so do be aware.
-After that, you’ll get five different bid packs to choose from, each a different size.
-The company recommends that you start with a Beginner Bid Pack so that you can test out the site.
+Your first bid pack has a set price: you get 150 bids for $60.
+You’ll need to enter your credit card information during signup, so be aware of that.
+After your initial purchase, you’ll have five different bid packs to choose from, each in a different size.
+The company recommends starting with a Beginner Bid Pack to test out the site.

-To participate in an auction, simply visit the homepage and you’ll be able to see a section called, “Live Auctions.”
+To participate in an auction, visit the homepage and look for the section called “Live Auctions.”

 This section displays auctions that are currently running.
-QuiBids recommends that you watch a few auctions before you start bidding so that you can familiarize yourself with the pace and dynamics of the auctions.
+QuiBids recommends watching a few auctions before you start bidding to familiarize yourself with the pace and dynamics.

-You’ll be able to see bids in the upper-right corner of your screen.
+You’ll be able to see the number of bids in the upper-right corner of your screen.
 This number updates each time you place a bid.

-The timer counts down consecutively until it gets below 20 seconds.
-After that, the timer will reset to 20 seconds every time a bid is placed.
-This gives other users the chance to bid again.
+The timer counts down continuously until it gets below 20 seconds.
+After that, the timer will reset to 20 seconds every time a bid is placed, giving other users a chance to bid again.

-If the auction continues after a certain number of bids, which is not uniform across auctions, then the timer starts resetting at 15 seconds after each bid.
+If the auction continues after a certain number of bids—this number varies across auctions—the timer will reset to 15 seconds after each bid.

-There are sometimes Speed Auctions hosted on the site where the timer will reset to a maximum of 10 seconds.
-You can check whether an auction is a Speed Auction, by looking for the little red timer icon.
+Occasionally, the site hosts Speed Auctions where the timer resets to a maximum of 10 seconds.
+You can identify a Speed Auction by looking for the small red timer icon.

-On QuiBids, there are lots of different items you can bid on such as:
+On QuiBids, there are many different items you can bid on, such as:

 - Cameras